Topics included in this article:

 - Connect the device that is monitoring for notifications (an iPad etc.) to an external speaker to boost the sound of the notification.

-- For more information on creating policies, please visit the Creating and Assigning Alert Policies article.
+- For more information on creating policies, see our article on Creating and Assigning Alert Policies.

 Creating a Doorbell Rule

-A Doorbell Rule can provide several different actions on button press:
+A Doorbell Rule can provide several actions on button press:

 - Generate Notification

-- Generates an instant notification that will not be associated with any clips to reduce the time taken.
-Notifications for these can be configured under the "Manage Notifications" section in Settings by selecting the Video Intercom/Badge Reader dropdown and clicking "Doorbell Pressed."
+- Generates an instant notification that will not be associated with any clips to reduce delivery time.
+Notifications for these can be configured under the "Manage Notifications" section in settings by selecting the Video Intercom/Badge Reader dropdown, and clicking "Doorbell Pressed."

 - Play Audio File

-Play a previously saved clip, upload text-to-speech, create a new recording, or upload a recording.
-This can be used to play through a connected A100 or the DR40.
+- Play a previously saved clip, upload text-to-speech, create a new recording, or upload a recording.
+Audio files can be played through a connected A100 or the DR40.

 - Trigger Relay

-The DR40 is equipped with one dry contact Normally Open (NO) relay that can be used to control externally powered devices such as door chimes or lights rated up to 30 VAC/DC, 1A max.
+- The DR40 is equipped with one dry contact Normally Open (NO) relay that can control externally powered devices such as door chimes or lights rated up to 30 VAC/DC, 1A max.

 |